 Candian, Automatist, Non-Figurative Artists' Association of Montréal

-Fernand Leduc is a Canadian artist born in Montreal in 1916.
-He began his studies in art at the École des beaux-arts in Montreal.
-Leduc encountered Paul-Emile Borduas in 1941 and then joined the Automatiste movement, including artists such as Jean-Paul Riopelle, Paul-Émile Borduas and Françoise Sullivan.
-Leduc signed the Refus Global in 1948.
+Fernand Leduc, born in Montreal in 1916, was a Canadian artist who began his art studies at the École des beaux-arts in Montreal.
+He associated with Paul-Emile Borduas in 1941 and became a part of Automatiste movement, which included artists such as Jean Paul Riopelle, Paul-Émile Borduas, and Françoise Sullivan.
+In 1948, Leduc signed the Refus Global.

-Fernand Leduc has been a predominant figure of abstract art in Quebec since the 1950s.
+Fernand Leduc has been a significant figure in abstract art in Quebec since the 1950s.

 We are selling and buying artworks by Canadian Artist Fernand Leduc.
 Contact our art galleries to buy or sell art by Fernand Leduc.